danielsobrado/spring-cloud-kafka-microservices/README.md

 ## Reusability

+Increase dependability, productivity, effectiveness, expedite development, and lower operational costs are the main advantages of reusable software.

+### Use Client Libraries

-We may still keep the services separate and share code among them based on versions by using client libraries.
+We may still keep the services separate and share code among them based on versions by using **client libraries**.

 Some util classes have developed on a different project that is [jvmcc-common-libs](https://github.com/danielsobrado/spring-cloud-kafka-microservices/tree/main/jvmcc-common-libs), which we import in our services.